Concentration Phenomenon of Semiclassical States to Reaction-Diffusion Systems: Introduction

-admits a nontrivial weak limit in $E$, where $E$ is a Hilbert space equipped with the norm $\|\cdot\|$ and given in Section \ref{pre}. \end{defi}
+In \cite{DX}, the authors investigated the concentration of semiclassical states to \eqref{system} under the assumption \eqref{locvp} instead of $(V_2)$, under which the associated autonomous systems do exist and they play an essential role in the discussion.
+However, in our situation, under the assumption $(V_2)$, there do not exist the associated autonomous systems to use, which makes the abstract critical point theorem obtained in \cite{DX} cannot be adapted to our problem.
+For this reason, we establish a new linking-type argument to derive the desired existence result.
+Moreover, our assumptions on the nonlinearity are weaker than the ones in \cite{DX}.
+And we derive the exponential decay of semiclassical states to \eqref{system}, which was not given in \cite{DX}.

 We now sketch the outline of the proof of Theorem \ref{theorem}.
-To establish this theorem, by making a change of variable $ x \to \eps x$, we only need to consider an equivalent system \eqref{system1} and prove the existence and exponential decay of ground states to \eqref{system1}.
-It is standard that any solution to \eqref{system1} corresponds to a critical point of the energy functional $J_{\eps}$ defined by \eqref{defof}.
-Note that the functional $J_{\eps}$ does not satisfy the weak compactness condition on $E$ for $c_{\eps} \in \R$.
-This causes that we are unable to directly rely on the functional $J_{\eps}$ to seek for ground states to \eqref{system1}.
-Thereby a modified energy functional $\Phi_{\eps}$ defined by \eqref{defmf} is introduced.
-At this point, in order to complete the proof of this theorem, we shall take the following two vital steps.
+To begin with, by making a change of variable $ x \to \eps x$, we introduce an equivalent system \eqref{system1}.
+It is standard that any solution to \eqref{system1} corresponds to a critical point of the underlying energy functional $J_{\eps}$ defined by \eqref{defof}.
+Note that the functional $J_{\eps}$ does not satisfy the desired compactness condition.
+Thus we are unable to directly rely on the functional $J_{\eps}$ to seek for ground states to \eqref{system1}.
+Thereby, a modified energy functional $\Phi_{\eps}$ defined by \eqref{defmf} is introduced.
+At this point, in order to complete the proof of this theorem, we take the following two crucial steps.